 Happy croquet .

 Matters and Dates to Note

-- The next delegates meeting is on Saturday 16 September at Barrington
+- The next delegates meeting is on Thursday 14 December at Elmwood (venue TBC)

 - CCA website is croquetcanterbury.com

-- The CCA calendar for next two months is given below
+- The CCA calendar for next three months is given below

 - A list of the 2017/2018 CCA and CNZ tournaments is summarised for you below.